+Our PwC New Zealand AQIs cover five key areas:

+- independence;

+- learning and education;

+- risk and quality;

+- operations; and

-Our PwC New Zealand AQIs cover five key areas: independence, learning and education, risk and quality, operations and people and culture.
-The AQIs are reported to the Audit leadership team at a minimum every two months and are presented using traffic lights.
-Each AQI has an owner, descriptor of the AQI, the frequency of measurement, the information source, thresholds, actual result (including prior measurements for trending considerations) and an overall assessment of the measure (On target, Needs improvement or Not met) including a commentary.
-Discussion and review of AQIs lead to preventative measures being taken.
+- people and culture.

+The AQIs are reported to the Audit leadership team approximately every two months and are presented using traffic lights to help provide a visual representation of areas needing focus and attention.
+Each AQI has an owner, descriptor of the AQI, frequency of measurement, information source, thresholds, actual result (including prior measurements for trending considerations) and an overall assessment of the measure (On target, Needs improvement or Not met) including a commentary.
+Discussion and review of AQIs lead to preventive or corrective measures being taken.